Homenaje a Dos Leyendas (2021): Change of card

-Aside from the hair vs. hair match, the matches on the on the card were either rescheduled or thrown out.
+Aside from the hair vs. hair match, the matches on the card were either rescheduled or thrown out.

 The Micro-Estrellas match between Átomo, El Gallito, Microman and Chamuel, Guapito and Zacarías el Perico took place in June 2021, with Átomo and Guapito switching sides.
 It ended in a win for Gallito, Guapito and Microman.

 The match between Diamante Azul, Stuka Jr., Titán and Mephisto, Negro Casas, and El Terrible did not take place.
 Although five of the six men are still contracted to CMLL, El Terrible became involved in a new storyline as the leader of the reformed Los Ingobernables, and in May 2021, Azul had left CMLL to join Lucha Libre AAA Worldwide (AAA).

 The match between Ángel de Oro, Flip Gordon, Niebla Roja and Nueva Generacion Dinamita (El Cuatrero, Forastero and Sansón) did not take place.
 By the time the rescheduled show was about to happen, Gordon was unable to enter Mexico due to travel restrictions, Ángel de Oro and Niebla Roja turned rudo in March 2021 and in August, Nueva Generacion Dinamita left CMLL to join AAA.

 In Dalys la Caribeña's first defense of the CMLL-Lady's Ring Japan Women's Championship, she defeated Princesa Sugehit in a best two-out-of-three falls match taped sometime before it was broadcast on June 26, 2021.
 Dalys would be involved in the 2021 Homenaje a Dos Leyendas show, teaming with La Jarochita and Lluvia in a best two-out-of-three falls match against Marcela, Stephanie Vaquer and Dark Silueta.

 The trios match between El Sky Team (Carístico, Valiente and Volador Jr.) and Los Guerreros Laguneros (Euforia, Gran Guerrero and Último Guerrero) for the CMLL World Trios Championship did not take place.
 El Sky Team did not receive their title shot again while Los Guerreros Laguneros were champions, but did receive a title shot in June 2021 from Nueva Generacion Dinamita, who defeated the Guerreros earlier that March.
 However, Nueva Generacion Dinamita vacated the title in April, so El Sky Teams title shot could be seen as unofficial.
 Volador Jr. and Gran Guerrero would be involved in the 2021 Homenaje a Dos Leyendas show, as they both advanced to the Copa Independencia final, by winning a twelve man elimination match on the Super Viernes shows.